2025–26 Asian winter

-The 2025–26 Asian winter refers to all winter events that affect the continent of Asia.
-The first day of meteorological winter will begin on December 1, 2025, and ends on February 28, 2026; winter storms may occur outside of these limits, as when a cold front produced snowfall along the Korean peninsula in late October.
+The first day of meteorological 2025-2026 winter in Asia began on December 1, 2025, and will end on February 28, 2026; winter storms may occur outside of these limits, as when a cold front produced snowfall along the Korean peninsula in late October.

 Events

 Late October

 On October 20, a cold front produced snowfall on Mount Seorak, the first snow of the season in South Korea.
 Three days later, Mount Fuji recorded Japan's first snowfall of the season, which was 21 days later than average.